The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

 The relation between the dark matter mass of a halo ($\rm{M_{halo}}$) and the stellar mass of its galaxies is often assumed by semi-analytic or data-constrained models which do not explicitly model baryonic processes with a hydrodynamical approach.
 Accordingly to these theoretical schemes \citet{Rees+1977, White+1978, Fall+1980}, the assembly of the stellar mass is driven by the large-scale process of dark matter accretion either through mergers or smooth accretion from filaments, prompting the flow of cold gas into the central galaxy.
 As a result, the stellar-to-halo mass relation (SHMR) is a proxy of the star formation efficiency.
 The same scaling relation is often adopted by observers to provide lower limit constraints on DM overdensities associated with luminous objects.
 We multiply by a factor 1.7 \citep{Madau&Dickinson_2014} the stellar masses to convert them from a \citet{Chabrier+2003} to a \citet{Salpeter+1955} IMF.

-Figure \ref{fig:FigMhalo-Mstar} shows results from our simulations and summarizes recent observational constraints on the SHMR from abundance matching techniques by \citet{Stefanon+2021} (orange circles) and \citet{Finkelstein+2015} (red hexagons).
-Estimates by \citet{Harikane+2016}, which rely on the two-point correlation function of LBGs, are represented instead as light blue diamonds.
+Figure \ref{fig:FigMhalo-Mstar} shows results from our simulations (gray dots) and their median trends (magenta solid lines).
+Vertical and horizontal dashed lines show respectively the maximum halo mass ($\rm{M_{halo,max}}$) and $\rm{M_{\star,max}}$ found in the RefRun.
+We also report recent observational constraints on the SHMR from abundance matching techniques by \citet{Stefanon+2021} (orange circles) and \citet{Finkelstein+2015} (red hexagons).
+Estimates by \citet{Harikane+2016}, which rely on the two-point correlation function of LBGs, are shown as light blue diamonds, while the recent estimates based on the COSMOS2020 catalog from \citet{Shuntov+2022} are in orange dash-dotted lines.
 We also show the redshift dependent SHMR predicted by the data-constrained model of \citet{Behroozi_2019}\footnote{For this comparison, we considered the average halo masses as a function of observed stellar masses found in the database of \citet{Behroozi_2019}.} (red dotted lines and shaded areas) and additional theoretical models which either assume a constant SHMR above $z > 4$ \citep{Tacchella+2018}, or introduce a redshift dependent conversion efficiency between the halo accretion rate and the star formation rate (\citealt{Moster+2018}, dashed-dotted light blue lines, \citealt{SunFurlanetto+2016}, loosely dashed green lines).
 Finally, as a reference to predictions in the Local Universe, we also show the behaviour of the SHMR relation at $z \sim 0$ by \citet{Behroozi_2019}.
-The simulated galaxies of \texttt{dustyGadget} are shown as gray dots.

-At all redshifts, our simulations indicate the expected monotonic increase of $M_{\star}$ with $M_{\rm halo}$.
+At all redshifts, our simulations indicate the expected monotonic increase of $\rm{M_\star}$ with $\rm{M_{halo}}$.
 The simulated systems show a significant scatter in the relation, particularly at the low-mass end, where we have larger statistics.
-At $5 < z \leq 6$, DM halos with mass Log$M_{\rm halo}/M_\odot = 10.5$ are predicted to host galaxies with stellar masses $8 \leq {\rm Log} M_{\star} < 9$, likely reflecting the ongoing process of galaxy assembly and the large variety of SFHs experienced by these systems.
+At $5 < z \leq 6$, DM halos with mass Log$(\rm{M_{halo}/M_\odot}) = 10.5$ are predicted to host galaxies with stellar masses $8 \leq \rm{Log(M_\star/M_\odot)} < 9$, likely reflecting the ongoing process of galaxy assembly and the large variety of SFHs experienced by these systems.
+When compared to other models and observations, our median trends are generally consistent with previous results.